 Oftentimes, it is easier to deny the fact that our frail elderly parents may need extra care assistance than it is to admit their health may be declining.
-If you live at a distance, it becomes that much more important to have a plan in place for emergencies and care.
+If you live at a distance, it becomes that much more important to have a plan in place for emergencies and long distance caregiving.
 Below are some helpful tips to assist in this endeavor.

 Have family discussions about the “What Ifs” regarding: